busboom-software-studio/JupyterTemplate/README-Install.md

 * You can use ``conda``, which will perform all of these steps at once.

+Conda will give you more options for what tools and extensions you can run, but the installation is really, really slow.
+The Python virtual environment is much faster, but you won't be able to run the Spyder IDE and won't get extra Jupyter kernels.

 ## Python Virtual Environments

 As of October 2023, Python 3.12 isn't working well with some important